Key Issues Moving Through the MAGA-hijacked Courts

 -

-One Trump-appointed judge upheld the policy, but the 11th Circuit, by a 2-1 vote down party lines, enjoined that ruling pending appeal, joining the 5th and 6th Circuits.
+One Trump-appointed judge upheld Biden's Title IX policy, but the 11th Circuit, by a 2-1 vote down party lines, enjoined that ruling pending appeal, joining the 5th and 6th Circuits.

 -